Regardless of what the future holds, it’s clear the financial industry is facing ever-tightening regulations and the increased cost of compliance.

 Keeping pace with rapidly evolving technology can put a significant strain on smaller broker-dealers.

 A larger independent advisory and brokerage firm is better positioned to provide branch offices up-to-date compliance systems, performance reporting, portfolio management and client management systems and the supervision systems needed to support them.
-Access to these tools accelerates the branch’s revenue growth and helps recruit and retain advisors.
+Access to these tools accelerates the branch’s revenue growth and helps recruit and retain financial professionals.

-“We had one advisor looking to get out of managing people and another considering their continuity plan,” said Bach.
+“We had one financial professionals looking to get out of managing people and another considering their continuity plan,” said Bach.
 “Now, they’re saying, ‘Wow!
 We have all these services and tools.
 Forget the five-year plan.
 We’re not going anywhere.
 You’re stuck with us for 10 years.’”

 Increased Ability to Recruit

-By streamlining the day-to-day supervisory and compliance responsibilities, owners are left with significantly more time to recruit and develop their advisors.
+By streamlining the day-to-day supervisory and compliance responsibilities, owners are left with significantly more time to recruit and develop their financial professionals.

-Evolution Financial Services Vice President Robert Anderson said the change will allow him to get back to his real passion – working closely with advisors to help build their businesses.
+Evolution Financial Services Vice President Robert Anderson said the change will allow him to get back to his real passion – working closely with financial professionals to help build their businesses.

-“When Vikkie and I purchased WSFG, I was an OSJ and an advisor who managed a branch for WSFG,” Anderson said.
-“I was used to developing advisors.
+“When Vikkie and I purchased WSFG, I was an OSJ and managed a branch for WSFG,” Anderson said.
+“I was used to developing financial professionals.
 As an industry, we’re doing a poor job of drawing young people into the business.
-There’s not enough focus on helping advisors reach their goals.”
+There’s not enough focus on helping financial professionals reach their goals.”

 Because large advisory and brokerage firms typically have internal teams of recruiters, owners are no longer dependent on their own bandwidth and resources to grow the branch.
 Larger firms also have access to capital and incentive packages, including up-front money, needed to recruit more profitable advisors.